 Our panelists had already highlighted the fact that new managers aren’t going to be perfect.
 They’re going to need to learn and adapt and have patience while they do so.
 They’re going to have to find the right way to lead that particular team and they’re going to make a few mistakes along the way.
 Which is okay.
 You make mistakes when you’re trying and it’s honestly a worse sign if there’s no failures at all.

 But don’t take those small mistakes too seriously when evaluating a manager.
 You want to pay attention to how many times they make the same mistake, how often you’re repeating advice or how often their reports are making the same complaints.
 Because managers that don’t learn and can’t adapt?
 They’re not cut out for the job.

 We’d like to again send our kudos and thanks to all the tremendous panelists.
 We loved chatting with you all and hope you had a blast too.
-And if you’re reading this and need any help developing your emerging leaders, well, that’s a thing we’re great at.
+And if you’re reading this and need leadership and communication skills coaching for you emerging leaders, well, that’s a thing we’re great at.
 Feel free to reach out and we’d be happy to help.
 Thanks again for reading.